As Rents Rise, So Does the Number of First Time Homebuyers

 first time home buyersLast month, annual rent increases that occurred throughout the United States were greater than the increases in home prices.
 This is the first time in at least five years that rental costs went up more than home prices, and individuals are taking notice as they figure out their living situations.

 The harsh reality for many millennials is that rents just keep going up.
-It is actually predicted that rates will increase by about 4% for those who are renewing their leases, and new apartment tenants can expect to pay around 5.7% more than previous occupants.
+It is actually predicted that rates will increase by about 4% for those who are renewing their leases, and new apartment residents can expect to pay around 5.7% more than previous occupants.

 According to Bloomberg, approximately 5.2 million renters are planning on purchasing a home in 2015, compared to 4.2 million in 2014.
 As the economy continues to improve, young people are able to find job security and begin saving for a down payment on a home.
 Once they are able to save enough for a respectable down payment, it is an easy decision to put their money towards a mortgage each month rather than an ever-increasing apartment that they will never actually own.